Devices tab

 qbee allows to display a lot of inventory reports.
 These can be users, ports, software, processes but also docker container.
 Please see some examples below:

 If there are any newer libraries are available in the repository these will be displayed in the software tab.
 This is useful to check if updates might remedy flagged CVE problems.
-CVE problems can be filtered by clickin on CVE only.
+CVE problems can be filtered by clicking on CVE only.
 This displays all libraries with CVE annotations:

 If you work with docker containers we collect also information about these:

-Docker container | Docker container details |
+Docker containerDocker container details

-Search - a versatile tool to discover information¶
+Search - a versatile tool to discover informationΒΆ

 In search it is possible to list devices according to alphabet or last connect or last configuration update.
 Just click on the label and it will pivot the according colon according to selection.
 In addition all attributes are fully searchable including IP addresses or locations (please note that all this is also accessible through the API) The last commit is shown.
 If a warning symbol is displayed the according commit has not been delivered yet.
 The tree symbol shows where in the tree the device is located and the gears allow to directly jump to that configuration.